 We collected blood samples (including re-samples) from 96% of the wild population, which yielded slightly higher levels than previous years and 28 individuals were treated for lead poisoning with chelation therapy.
 The treatment threshold for chelation continues to vary from year to year in an effort to reduce mortality of birds that have been continually exposed for multiple years.
 Each individual case of lead exposure is independently diagnosed and is based not only on blood-lead level, but on body condition, frequency of previous known exposures, nesting activity, and other variables.

-Our reduced staff of nine biologists and field workers tracked the daily movements and activities of condors throughout the reporting period, a task made more difficult by the increasing numbers of free-ranging birds and their widening tendencies toward long-range movement in this rugged region of limited access.
-We continue therefore, to benefit from satellite-reporting transmitters on 15 condors.
-These transmitters recorded hourly position fixes to within roughly 50 meters of the actual locations and transferred accumulated data each day to orbital satellite arrays.
-The technology was especially useful in the case of increasingly self-sufficient condors that failed to regularly return to the release site, as is now the case for many.
+We tracked the daily movements and activities of condors, a task made more difficult by the increasing numbers of free-ranging birds and their widening tendencies toward long-range movement in this rugged region of sometimes limited access.
+We continue, therefore, to benefit from satellite-reporting PTT/GPS transmitters (Microwave Technology) on some condors.
+These transmitters record hourly position fixes to within roughly 50 meters of the actual locations, and transfer accumulated data each day to orbital satellite arrays.
+Although aging units have resulted in fewer complete data sets, careful placement of available transmitters proved especially useful in helping to determine nesting and foraging locations on select birds.